-Students take two courses offered by the Mount professor as well a Czech History course (which fulfills the Modern Civilization requirement) and a Czech life and culture course.
+Students take two courses offered by the Mount professor in addition to the Czech history course, and Czech life and culture course.
 Students may choose a brief immersion into Czech during the opening weeks of the semester or study Czech more seriously throughout the entire semester.

 London, England (spring semesters, odd years)

-London is a consortium program conducted with AIFS and three other colleges and universities from the United States—the University of Wyoming, the University of Wisconsin-Milwaukee and Mountain State College of Denver.
-Students take three of the eight courses offered by professors from the four schools and a course on British life and culture taught by local professors.
-Find out about London 2013!
+London is a consortium program conducted with AIFS and three other colleges and universities from the United States—the University of Wyoming, and the University of Wisconsin-Milwaukee.
+Students take three of the nine courses offered by professors from the four schools and a course on British life and culture taught by local professors.

 The summer program in Seville, Spain is conducted at the Center for Cross-Cultural Study.
 Students enroll in a four-credit, three intensive-weeks in Spanish language and live with a family in Seville.
 Students sign a contract to speak Spanish only while in the Center and on excursions as a condition of acceptance into this total immersion experience.